mmomtchev/rlayers/README.md

 ## API

-You can browse the full documentation at <https://mmomtchev.github.io/rlayers/api>
+You can browse the full documentation at <https://mmomtchev.github.io/rlayers/api> in HTML or <https://github.com/mmomtchev/rlayers/blob/gh-pages/API.md> in Markdown.

 ## License
 [ISC](https://choosealicense.com/licenses/isc/)